 What is conveyancing?

 Many people ask what occurs during this essential process of buying a house.

-Conveyancing is the legal transfer of the property between buyer and seller.
-It occurs after your offer has been accepted, where the legal title of real property is transferred from one person to another.
+Conveyancing is the legal transfer of property between buyer and seller.
+It occurs after your offer has been accepted, where the legal title of a property is transferred from one person to another.
 Here, you become the owner of your home.

 Can you carry out your own conveyancing?